prabathbr/Exploratory-Data-Analysis/README.md

 ## Dataset

-You can use any dataset for your analysis, but you have to change code as necessary to match with the dataset. dataset from Kaggle is used for the analysis strictly used only for learning purpose, and it is not shared under this repositary.
+You can use any dataset for your analysis, but you have to change code as necessary to match with the dataset.
+[Avacado Prices](https://www.kaggle.com/datasets/neuromusic/avocado-prices) dataset from Kaggle is used for the analysis strictly used only for learning purpose, and it is not shared under this repositary.
-Please refer the Kaggle page if you would like to use same dataset for dataset and license information.
+Please refer the Kaggle page if you would like to use same dataset for dataset files and license information.

 ## Prerequisites